cloverthe/aicocainereplacer/README.md

-# Ai to cocaine Replacer
+# AI to cocaine Replacer

 Chrome extension that replaces "Ai" with "cocaine" on all web pages.